Differentiated marketing is a strategy where a business creates distinct marketing campaigns to cater to multiple customer segments.

 - This marketing approach helps companies stand out in crowded markets by tailoring their offerings to meet the diverse needs of consumers, thereby increasing customer loyalty and engagement.

-What is Differentiated Marketing
+What is Differentiated Marketing?

 The Pillars of Differentiated Marketing